 This is the base of traditional color theory which has a long history dating back to antiquity.
 Aristotle was the first who developed color theory.

 It’s nothing new that colors have a significant effect on evoking emotions.
 If you are a fan of art, you may notice that thematic art can make you surprised, sad, and sometimes curious.
 Artists know the right use and the perfect combination of colors to evoke certain emotions in the minds of the audience.
-When designing advertisement banners, posters, billboards, brochures, flyers, etc, Designers have to think about the audience.
+When designing banners, posters design, billboards design, brochures design, flyers design, etc, Designers have to think about the audience.
 If the design and color composition is not attractive to the audience, they will not pay attention to the advertisement.
 Different colors evoke different emotions.
 According to research, colors are divided into some categories such as,

-Happy colors are mind booster.
-This type of color keeps you productive, attentive, energized, and also mood refresher.
+Happy colors are mind boosters.
+This type of color keeps you productive, attentive, energized, and also a good refresher.
 Happy colors are bright but they are also effective in light shades.
 You can use these colors for room painting, decoration, and wherever you want.
 Some happy colors are pink, lilac, yellow, light yellow, green, yellow-green, sky blue, etc. you can explore more to learn about more happy color variations.

 Cool colors are closer to happy colors.
 They arouse cool and pleasant feelings in mind.
 Cool colors often come as a composite of happy colors in various shades.
 Cool colors have a good impact on the audience’s mind.
 Therefore, brands use these colors to design profiles and brand materials so that they look cool in the eyes of the audience.
 Some cool colors are green, blue, purple, and different shades of these colors.

-It is clear that color is not something you use in any way in design.
-Rather, color used in design psychologically impacts the viewers.
+Color is not something you use in any way in design.
+Rather, the color used in design psychologically impacts the viewers.
 Different colors have different effects.
 Professional designers need to understand these effects to get the correct use of colors in designs.
 Graphic designers have to create visual designs online and offline.
 They do it for various purposes such as marketing, advertisement, communication, brand recognition, and so on.
 So, they have to define the right color format for every particular design operation.
 In this regard, knowing color basics including color wheel, different types of color and color schemes, and the absolute color effects on the human mind is highly important for graphic designers.